 Results 805 publications were identified.
 519 and 281 were excluded because they were not primary results from randomised trials (or did not include N2 disease) or did not compare surgery with radiotherapy, respectively.
 The final six trials consisted of 868 patients.
 In four trials, patients received induction chemotherapy and in two trials patients received induction chemoradiotherapy.
 The HR comparing patients randomised to surgery after chemotherapy was 1.01 (95% CI 0.82 to 1.23; p=0.954) whereas for patients randomised to surgery after chemoradiotherapy was 0.87 (0.74 to 1.02; p=0.078).
 The overall HR of all pooled trials was 0.92 (0.81 to 1.04; p=0.179).

 Conclusions In trials where patients received surgery as part of bimodality (with chemotherapy) or trimodality (with chemoradiotherapy) treatment, overall survival was not significantly better than radiotherapy (with chemotherapy) or combination chemoradiotherapy alone.

 Should surgery be considered as part of multimodality treatment for patients with resectable lung cancer and ipsilateral mediastinal nodal disease?

 What is the bottom line?

-In trials where patients received surgery as part of trimodality treatment, overall survival was better than chemoradiotherapy alone.
+In trials where patients received surgery as part of trimodality treatment, overall survival was associated with a HR 0.87 (95% CI 0.74 to 1.02) compared to chemoradiotherapy alone.

 Why read on?